NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_nfs-security.rst

 -----

-When NAS security options are deployed, OpenStack Cinder and Nova nodes must be configured appropriately, as well as Data ONTAP, for Cinder volume operations and Nova attaches to succeed.
+When NAS security options are deployed, OpenStack Cinder and Nova nodes must be configured appropriately, as well as ONTAP, for Cinder volume operations and Nova attaches to succeed.
 For example, if *root* root is "squashed" and "set uid" is disabled but the NAS security options are set to 'false', the driver will attempt to run "chown" as